 Apart from doing statistics and running simulations, the power to create clear and beautiful visualizations is one of the main reasons for using R. From the very start, R was conceived not just as a powerful machine for statistics, but as a language that allows for all kinds of graphical expression.
 As a side-effect of this dual identity, its flexibility and long history, R now possesses a variety of modules and functions that allow creating all kinds of graphs.

-This chapter gravitates around the ggplot2 package (Wickham et al., 2020a), which is widely used for creating scientific visualizations.16 Introducing visualizations with
+This chapter gravitates around the ggplot2 package (Wickham, Chang, et al., 2020), which is widely used for creating scientific visualizations.17

 Introducing visualizations with